You are Owed Money —

-After a bankruptcy has been filed, the trustee will send you a notice of bankruptcy as well as a list of creditors and the amounts of their claims.
+After a bankruptcy has been filed, the LIT will send you a notice of bankruptcy as well as a list of creditors and the amounts of their claims.

-Important: If you are a creditor involved in a bankruptcy, the trustee will send you information as well as form(s).
-To recover money owed to you, you must complete and submit a Proof of Claim to the trustee.
+If you are a creditor involved in a bankruptcy, the LIT will send you information as well as form(s).
+To recover money owed to you, you must complete and submit a Proof of Claim to the LIT.

 Meeting of creditors